-NOTE: Entries in this Table of Contents which list (with Temp/Speed) require the purchase of a separate accessory.
-You can visit our website at www.humminbird.com to order this accessory online or contact our Customer Resource Center at 1-800-633-1468.
+NOTE: Entries in this Table of Contents which list (with Temp/Speed only) require the purchase of separate accessories.
+You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.